 Related article: What is a share?

 How does equity crowdfunding work?

 How equity crowdfunding works depends on the platform you choose to invest in.
-However, generally once you have researched the company you want to support, you can invest through the website and will typically have a 5-day cooling-off period, in case you change your mind.
+However, generally once you have researched the company you want to support, you can invest through the platform’s website and will typically have a five-day cooling-off period, in case you change your mind.
 If you decide to go ahead with the investment, you will receive shares in the company.
 Generally, you will see a return once the company starts making a profit and decides to pay dividends, or goes public, which should allow investors to liquidate their shares.

 Who can use equity crowdfunding in Australia?